projekt0n/github-nvim-theme/Usage.md

 ## Templates

-Templates allow for referencing of other lower level objects in github theme's config.
-For example instead of setting an absolute color value, you can refer to a lower object's value instead.
-The base of github theme is a [palette].
-A palette does not use a template as it is the base that others built off of.
-[Palettes][palette] are used as the template source for [spec] objects.
-[Specs][spec] objects are used as template source for [group] objects.
+Templates in the Github Theme allow you to reference other lower-level objects in the theme's configuration.
+Instead of setting an absolute color value, you can refer to the value of a lower-level object.
+The foundation of the Github Theme is the [palette].
+A palette serves as the base for other components.
+[Palettes][palette] are used as the template source for [spec] objects, and [spec] objects are used as the template source for [group] objects.

-If a value does not start with `#` symbol it will be treated as the template path.
-Everything in lua is a table.
-This means that `palettes` and `specs` are just lua tables.
-A template `path` is the keys to index into the table separated by `.` characters.
+If a value does not start with the `#` symbol, it is treated as a template path.
+In Lua, everything is a table, so `palettes` and `specs` are Lua tables.

-Note: If the resulting value of a template is a [shade] then the `base` value will be used.
+A template path is composed of keys used to index into the table, separated by `.` characters.

 **Example:**